 Price level indices

 The results of these surveys are expressed in the form of price level indices (PLIs).
 PLIs are the ratios of PPPs to exchange rates.
 They provide a comparison of countries' price levels relative to the European Union average: If the price level index is higher than 100, the country concerned is relatively expensive compared to the EU average, while if the price level index is lower than 100, then the country is relatively cheap compared to the EU average.
 The EU average is calculated as the weighted average of the national PLIs, weighted with expenditures from national accounts.

 Price level indices are not intended to rank countries strictly.
 In fact, they only provide an indication of the order of magnitude of the price level in one country in relation to others, particularly when countries are clustered around a very narrow range of outcomes.
 The degree of uncertainty associated with the basic price data and the methods used for compiling PPPs, may affect in such a case the minor differences between the PLIs and result in differences in ranking which are not statistically or economically significant.

-Within the framework of the Eurostat-OECD PPP programme, surveys on prices of household goods and services are carried out cyclically by the national statistical institutes (NSIs) of 37 countries: The 27 EU Member States, three EFTA countries (Iceland, Norway and Switzerland), four candidate countries (Montenegro, the former Yugoslav Republic of Macedonia, Serbia and Turkey), and potential candidate countries (Albania, Bosnia and Herzegovina).
+Within the framework of the Eurostat-OECD PPP programme, surveys on prices of household goods and services are carried out cyclically by the national statistical institutes (NSIs) of 37 countries: The 28 EU Member States, three EFTA countries (Iceland, Norway and Switzerland), four candidate countries (Montenegro, the former Yugoslav Republic of Macedonia, Serbia and Turkey), and two potential candidates (Albania, Bosnia and Herzegovina).
 Each survey cycle comprises six surveys, each related to a particular group of household consumption products.
 As two surveys are carried out per year, the whole survey cycle takes three years to complete, before the next cycle starts.

 Definition of the product groups